bioDS/beast-phylonco/README.md

 For Mac in /Users/<username>\/Library/Application Support/BEAST/2.x/Phylonco
 For Linux in /home/<username>/.beast/2.x/Phylonco
 ```
-Here <username> is your username, “2.x” refers to the major version of BEAST, for example 2.x = 2.1 for BEAST version 2.1.3.
+Here `<username>` is your username, “2.x” refers to the major version of BEAST, for example 2.x = 2.1 for BEAST version 2.1.3.

-Extract the contents of the addon zip to the `Phylonco` subdirectory.
+Then extract the contents of the addon zip to the `Phylonco` subdirectory.

 For BEAST v2.5.x and later, you need to reset the class path stored in the beauti.properties file.
-Easiest to do this is by starting BEAUti and click the menu File/Clear class path
+The easiest way to do this is by starting BEAUti and selecting `File -> Clear class path` from the Menu.

-See here for general package install instructions http://www.beast2.org/managing-packages/
+See [here](http://www.beast2.org/managing-packages/) for general package install instructions.

 ## How to run
 Start **BEAST2**, and set the input file to one of the examples in `examples/*.xml`.